bioinformaticsdotca/EDA_2019/main_eda.md

 The course schedule can be found [here](https://bioinformaticsdotca.github.io/eda_2019_schedule).

-The pre-work including programs to install can be found [here](https://bioinformaticsdotca.github.io/eda_2019_prework)
+The pre-work including programs to install can be found [here](https://bioinformaticsdotca.github.io/eda_2019_prework).

+The full course notes are available as a [single PDF here]().

 ***